dylanrandle/dylanrandle.github.io/index.md

 ## Research

 - I am currently a member of the research group at the **Institute of Applied Computational Science** at Harvard University where
 I am investigating ways to use deep learning methods to solve ordinary and partial differential equations.
+Repository: [here](https://github.com/dylanrandle/pde_nn), website: forthcoming.

 ## Projects

+- [Spark Tensorflow](https://github.com/dylanrandle/spark-tensorflow): training neural networks with Tensorflow on a Spark/Hadoop-YARN cluster with AWS Elastic Map Reduce
 - [Twitter Troll Detection](https://dylanrandle.github.io/troll_classification): project to identify Twitter trolls from data collected in relation to a 2016 U.S. indictment of the Russian Internet Research Agency.
 - [Automatic Differentiation](https://github.com/dylanrandle/autograd): Python package that performs automatic